Operation Crash-Dive: Plot

 The Fireflash takes off, piloted by Captain Hanson and Scott and flanked by Thunderbird 2.
-Within minutes, the EPU and other systems fail and the airliner begins to plunge towards the ocean.
+Within minutes, the elevator power unit and other systems fail and the airliner begins to plunge towards the ocean.
 Hanson and Scott open a service hatch and Virgil steers Thunderbird 2 underneath the Fireflash, allowing Gordon to winch himself aboard.
-He finds that the EPU cables have been cut, at which point the saboteur seen parachuting into the ocean comes out of hiding armed with a handgun.
+He finds that the elevator power unit cables have been cut, at which point the saboteur seen parachuting into the ocean comes out of hiding armed with a handgun.
 After a brief firefight, the saboteur tries to escape but is gunned down and falls out of the hatch.
-Moments before impact, Gordon presses the severed cables together, restoring power and enabling Scott and Hanson to pull the Fireflash out of its nose-dive.
+Moments before impact, Gordon presses the severed cables together, restoring power and enabling Scott and Hanson to pull the Fireflash out of its nosedive.

 Within days, all Fireflashes are back in the air and the authorities have shut down the criminal organisation behind the sabotages.
-On Tracy Island, Grandma (voiced by Christine Finn) complains of a blown fuse, leading to Gordon's skills in fixing broken electronics being called on once again.
+On Tracy Island, Grandma complains of a blown fuse, leading to Gordon's skills in fixing broken electronics being called on once again.

+Regular voice cast

 Production

 The episode's working title was "The Test Crew".
 Intended as a direct follow-up to the first episode, "Trapped in the Sky", it sees the return of Fireflash as well as two of the earlier episode's guest characters, Fireflash pilot Captain Hanson and Commander Norman of London air traffic control.
 The premise of aerial sabotage, with International Rescue having to fix a malfunctioning airliner before it crashes into the ocean, is similar to the plot of the feature film Thunderbirds Are Go (1966).
 In the film, the Mars-bound spacecraft Zero-X is threatened by a saboteur prior to launch and suffers a power failure during re-entry; the second incident requires Alan Tracy to winch up to Zero-X and repair its electronics so that the astronauts can launch their escape pod before the spacecraft crashes into an evacuated town.

 "Operation Crash-Dive" is one of several early episodes that were extended from 25 to 50 minutes after Lew Grade – APF's owner, who had been greatly impressed with the 25-minute pilot version of "Trapped in the Sky" – ordered the runtime doubled so that Thunderbirds would fill an hour-long TV timeslot.
-Most of the second half, in which International Rescue confront the saboteur, is extending material; the original shorter episode had no sabotage plot (the Fireflash disasters instead being caused by mechanical failures) and ended with Scott's return to base from the farm in Ireland.
+Most of the second half, in which International Rescue confront the saboteur, is extended material; the original shorter episode had no sabotage plot (the Fireflash disasters instead being caused by technical faults, which Brains helped to solve) and ended with Scott's return to base from the farm in Ireland.
 The additional material for "Trapped in the Sky" was filmed in tandem with this episode.